Skip to content

 Type Checking Limitation

 Type checkers cannot verify that the decorated class implements the protocol or ABC specified in as_type.
 This is a Python type system limitation.
+If you want static guarantees, consider using factory functions with return type annotations instead of class decorators.

 from wireup import injectable